 After years of bold, neon, and bright colors being used on millions of graphics, things are going to look a lot more reserved this year.
 In fact, this year vivid colors are going to be replaced by more muted color palettes across the board.

 Brands like Apple, LinkedIn, and more have actually already added these more nuanced colors to their graphics.
 Here’s how Apple does it:

 Once Apple does something new, the world is bound to follow.

 If you’re not aware, muted colors are basically the opposite of vivid colors.
 These colors are created by adding black, white or complementary colors to a base color.

-This shift actually will influence, as you can see in the other sections, the rest of the design trends for 2021.
+This shift actually will influence, as you can see in the other sections, the rest of the design trends for next year.
 That said, just because the dominant colors are going to be more reserved this year, that doesn’t mean graphics are going to be less colorful.
 For example, check out the variety of simple colors used in the examples from eBay‘s Instagram:

 As you can clearly see there are still a plethora of different colors used across their graphics.
 If they would have used popular bold colors from the past few years, the graphics would have felt very abrasive.
 But with these muted colors, each graphic feels very modern and genuine.